 This article is reprinted from the “Journal of the Irish Railway Record Society” June 2011 by Oliver Doyle.
 Oliver is a former Operations Schemes Development Manager for Irish Rail and this is a detailed account of the ambush

 Author Celine Kiernan who writes fantasy novels for young adults will be doing a reading in Millstreet Library this Wednesday at 1.15pm.
 She is best known for The Moorehawke Trilogy.
-Set in an alternate renaissance Europe, the trilogy combines fantasy elements with an exploration of political, humanitarian and philosophical themes. … continue reading the full article “Book Reading by Celine Kiernan”
+Set in an alternate renaissance Europe, the trilogy combines fantasy elements with an exploration of political, humanitarian and philosophical themes. [read more …] “Book Reading by Celine Kiernan”

 The Aubane Historical Society will be launching their latest book entitled “The Bard – Seán Riobaird O Súilleabháin” in the library on Saturday 18th August at 8pm.
 The Bard was a myhtical figure in Millstreet’s history and this is the first account of his life.
 It’s a great story, and is written by his great grandson Barry Keane.
 Tea and biscuits will be served in the GAA club afterwards.